-Thank you so much to everyone who contacted me to show support when the film came out.
+Thank you to everyone who contacted me this year in light of my BBC Stories film about BPD and social media.
 I'm so happy it has helped lots of you feel less alone.

 In Nov.
-2019, I won a Mind Media Award for Talking About BPD.
-I was shocked and delighted in equal amounts and want to say thank you to everyone who has supported me.
+2019, I won a Mind Media Award for my blog and my work to improve perceptions of borderline personality disorder.
+I was equal amounts shocked and delighted and I really want to say thank you to everyone who has supported me over the years.

-As I said in my acceptance speech, more than anything I want people with BPD to be seen for who they are and not dismissed as a stereotype.
+As I said in my acceptance speech, more than anything I want people with BPD to be seen for who they are and not be dismissed, stereotyped or misunderstood.